rian39/notes/simondon_mode_tech_1989.md

 technicity is the degree of concretisation of the object 72

-associated milieu is depositary of technicity at the level of the individual, as extension of it is inter-commutativity as the level of the ensemble 73
+associated milieu is depositary of technicity at the level of the individual, as extension of it is inter-commutativity at the level of the ensemble 73

 in the elements, technicity exists in the most pure form, whereas in the individuals and the ensembles it only exists in state of combinations 73